 Women earn only about 80 cents on the dollar compared with men, even though half the U.S. workforce is female and women make up more than half of all college grads.
 But in the skilled trades, the story’s different.
 In construction, for example, women earn about 99% of men’s pay, according to the Bureau of Labor Statistics (BLS).

 7. It’s cool to be a maker!

-Being a “maker” is more important now than ever as people shift from passive consumers to becoming active creators.
-Fixing things, building things, seeing the physical fruit of your labor; this can be far more personally fulfilling than the tasks associated with many traditional careers requiring four-year degrees.
+Being a “maker” is more important now than ever as people shift from passive consumers to become active creators.
+Fixing things, building things, seeing the physical fruit of your labor can be far more personally fulfilling than the tasks associated with many traditional careers requiring four-year degrees.